Marijuana: Does it cause cancer?

-Despite the fact that humans have been growing marijuana for thousands of years, and using it recreationally in the United States since the early 20th century, its effects have not been as thoroughly studied as those of tobacco and cigarette smoking.
+Despite the fact that humans have been growing marijuana for thousands of years, and using it recreationally in the United States since the early 20th century, its effects haven't been as thoroughly studied as those of tobacco and cigarette smoking.
 Most studies exploring the relationship between marijuana smoking and cancer are retrospective case-control studies (a type of observational study in which participants are selected based on their health status, such as having cancer or not having cancer).
 Many of these studies have shown that the individuals who have smoked marijuana have also smoked cigarettes.
-Because there is a clear correlation between cigarettes and cancer, the use of them among marijuana smokers in these studies makes it difficult to tease apart a connection between cancer and marijuana specifically.
-And despite the knowledge that carcinogens in smoked marijuana have the potential to cause cancer, more research is needed to see if there is any relationship between marijuana and cancer (as well as some other health consequences, including lung function, bronchial irritation, and/or chronic obstructive pulmonary disease).
+Given the clear correlation between cigarettes and cancer, it's difficult to tease apart the connection between cancer and marijuana, specifically.
+Despite the knowledge that smoke of all kinds is potentially harmful to lung health, more research is necessary to establish the relationship between marijuana and cancer.
+Thus far, limited studies have shown a correlation between marijuana and cancer as well as other related health consequences.

+Despite the ongoing research efforts, it hasn't yet been established that any of these problems occur more often in marijuana smokers than in the general population.
 Determining whether there’s a link between marijuana and cancer isn’t exactly clear cut.
-Besides the use of cigarettes and marijuana overlapping in many studies, retrospective case-control studies are limited to what people remember and choose to report — both of which are potential sources of bias.
-Also, observational studies can show correlation (or lack thereof) but not cause and effect.
-So, in this case, two things that seem to be related to one another may not indicate a cause, but instead are influenced by other factors.
-Identifying a cause and effect can be tricky, too, because the ability to control for those other factors in research presents ethical concerns (i.e., instructing some study participants to smoke marijuana and others not to, then monitor all participants for cancer growth).
-However, prospective observational studies (such as recruiting participants who either do or do not smoke marijuana already and are willing to be followed for changes in health status) may be helpful in understanding the relationship between smoking marijuana and cancer (and/or other health issues).
+Even the most well-designed population studies have failed to establish an increased risk for cancer with marijuana.
+First, the Schedule I classification of marijuana adds a barrier to researchers who desire to perform experiments using the drug.
+Additionally, most studies are performed retrospectively and are, thus, limited to what people remember and choose to report — both of which are potential sources of bias.
+Also, observational studies can show correlation (or lack thereof) but cause and effect is harder to establish in clinical studies.
+However, prospective observational studies (such as recruiting participants who either do or don't smoke marijuana already and are willing to be followed for changes in health status) may be helpful in understanding the relationship between smoking marijuana and cancer (or other health issues).

 On the flip side, researchers are also looking for possible health benefits associated with marijuana use — especially among individuals with cancer.
-Some preclinical (meaning very early stage) studies suggest marijuana may have some antitumor properties.
-In terms of clinical (later stage) studies, research has shown that marijuana can help manage symptoms of cancer and side effects of some cancer treatments, including:
+Some preclinical studies in cells and animals suggest that marijuana may have some antioxidant and anti-tumor properties that override the negative, potentially cancer-causing effects of marijuana smoke.
+In clinical studies, research has shown that marijuana can help manage symptoms of cancer and side effects of some cancer treatments, by:

-The bottom line is that more research is needed to better understand the connection between marijuana use and potential health risks and/or benefits.
-For now, keep your eyes peeled for what information future studies might reveal.
+Ultimately, the strongest association known between marijuana and cancer is in relation to improved treatment and quality of life.
+Thus far, long-term marijuana smoking hasn't shown to elevate risk of multiple cancers including lung, melanoma, prostate, breast, and cervical cancers.
+The bottom line is that more research is needed to better understand the connection between marijuana use and potential health risks and benefits.
+For now, stay tuned for what information future studies might reveal.
 To learn more about what factors are associated with cancer, check out the American Cancer Society (ACS) and the National Cancer Institute (NCI).